 Skip to main content

-Holistic Nutrition: A List of Food That Can Lift Your Mood
+Holistic Nutrition: A List of Foods That Can Lift Your Mood

 By

-It is quite likely that, during the course of casual conversations, residents of Canada and elsewhere have admitted to overeating or late-night snacking as their coping mechanism when feeling down or blue.
-The term comfort food is often used in their justifications for such impulses, although the majority would confess deep-down-inside that consuming a one-liter container of double chocolate ice cream or a supersized bag of sour cream and onion potato chips will likely have some negative repercussions on their physical health.
+It is quite likely that, during the course of casual conversations, friends have admitted to overeating or late-night snacking as their coping mechanism when feeling down or blue.
+The term comfort food is often used in their justifications for such impulses.
+The majority might confess deep down inside that consuming a one-liter container of double chocolate ice cream or a supersized bag of sour cream and onion potato chips will likely have some negative repercussions on their physical health.

-Yes, people often look to various foods in an attempt to boost their mood/spirits, only to find that their relief is generally short-lived and is customarily followed by guilt over their food choices.
-But this type of scenario does not have to end on a sour note; by adopting the doctrines of holistic nutrition, i.e. programs that place an importance on eating whole foods from Canada and abroad, you can boost your mood and simultaneously achieve a better overall state of health.
+Yes, people often look to various foods in an attempt to boost their spirits, only to find that their relief is generally short-lived and is customarily followed by guilt over their food choices.
+But this type of scenario does not have to end on a sour note.
+By adopting the doctrines of holistic nutrition; i.e., programs that place an importance on eating whole foods from Canada and abroad, you can boost your mood and simultaneously achieve a better overall state of health.

-Whole foods are customarily defined as foods that have undergone minimal refinement or processing and are free of additives or artificial substances; to that end, the certified holistic nutritionists at the Edison Institute of Nutrition recommend making choices from the following list of foods (presented here in alphabetical order) if/when you feel a need to lift or boost your mood:
+Whole foods are customarily defined as foods that have undergone minimal refinement or processing and are free of additives or artificial substances.
+To that end, the certified holistic nutritionists at Edison Institute of Nutrition recommend making choices from the following list of foods (presented here in alphabetical order) if/when you feel a need to lift or boost your mood:

-• Dark Chocolate: made from cocoa powder, which is rich in antioxidants that help in reducing blood pressure and potentially improving mood; be sure to choose chocolate that is organic or at least 70% cacao
+• Dark Chocolate: made from cocoa powder, which is rich in antioxidants that help in reducing blood pressure and potentially improving mood.
+Be sure to choose chocolate that is organic and at least 70% cacao

-• Oranges: more than just a source of vitamin C, oranges are loaded with vitamin B5 and phosphorus, a mood-lifting mineral; ensure that the oranges are organic and not traditionally-farmed in order to avoid potential exposure to pesticides
+• Oranges: more than just a source of vitamin C. Oranges are loaded with vitamin B5 and phosphorus, a mood-lifting mineral.
+Ensure that the oranges are organic and not traditionally-farmed and sprayed in order to avoid potential exposure to many pesticides

-• Wild Salmon: not to be confused with fish that likes to party, but rather salmon that is naturally-spawned vs farmed; wild salmon is high in omega-3s and low in mercury
+• Wild Salmon: salmon that is naturally-spawned vs farmed.
+Wild salmon is high in omega-3s and low in mercury

-Pursue Your Interest in Holistic Nutrition through Distance Learning Programs
+Pursue Your Interest in Holistic Nutrition through Online Learning Programs

 online holistic nutrition programs

-If the above recommendations and their benefits with respect to improvements in mood and overall health are intriguing to this point, it may be a worthwhile investment of time to further your interest by investigating the online holistic nutrition programs offered by the Edison Institute of Nutrition in Toronto, Ontario.
+If the above recommendations and their benefits with respect to improvements in mood and overall health are intriguing, it may be a worthwhile investment of time to further your interest by investigating the online holistic nutrition programs offered by Edison Institute of Nutrition.

 • How to improve their mood and their overall health